 Master of Science in Emergency Medical Services

-Our new online* Master of Science in Emergency Medical Services (MS in EMS) will give you the edge in today's competitive professional world of EMS.
+Creighton's online Master of Science in Emergency Medical Services (MSEMS) will give you the edge in today's competitive professional world of EMS.
 Our program is carefully designed to provide you with the most current curriculum.
-You will learn from accomplished faculty members who are national and international leaders in EMS.
+You will learn from accomplished faculty members who are national and international leaders in EMS Education.
 You will benefit from their expertise as you build your base of theoretical and practical knowledge.
 Throughout your studies you will acquire tools and techniques that will increase your effectiveness and expand your career opportunities.

 Types of Degrees: Master of Science

 Cost: $780 per credit hour (2014-2015 rate), plus university and technology fees.

 Program Start: rolling entry

 - Spring Semester: January 1 (first spring semester only)